You Got Arrested for Las Vegas DUI. Now What?

 - Was there anything that suggested to you that I was too intoxicated to drive?

 Your friends may say that you were alert, sharp, speaking and driving normally.
-If so, your Nevada DUI attorney will want to collect statements from these witnesses.
+If so, we will want to collect statements from these witnesses to contradict the police’s contention that you appeared inebriated.

-10. Be Sure or Your DUI Attorney Contacts the Nevada DMV Within 7 days
+10. Be sure to contact the Nevada DMV within 7 days

 In breath test cases, Nevada DUI law gives you 7 days from the arrest to contact the Nevada DMV and request a hearing to contest the license suspension.
 In blood test cases, this deadline does not apply until the blood results return from the laboratory.